Date of Award

 The nature of this study was descriptive.
 The information in this qualitative study provides insight currently lacking in the literature on transition programs.
 It was observed that one of the most significant factors in the success of LD students transitioning to post-secondary education is each student's own measure of self-determination, along with the transition program experienced in high school.
 There was no attempt made by this investigator to prove or disprove the literature regarding transition services for LD students in high school.
 It was this investigator's hope that this study would illuminate some of the realities of transition programs and encourage the giving of credit where credit was due for success -- to the existing transition programs and to the individual students themselves.

 - Does the existence of transition services affect the post-secondary education of students with learning disabilities?

 - How do self-determination, the ability to communicate, and interpersonal relations contribute to the success or failure of LD students in post-secondary programs?

 McNair, Julia Lynn, "The Characteristics of High School Transition Programs That Assist Learning Disabled Students To Succeed at the Post-Secondary Level" (2002).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 229.